 25) Shabby chic carryover

 The early 2000s did not leave soft, romantic decorating behind overnight.
-In many homes, distressed furniture, floral details, and painted pieces still carried over from the shabby chic look that had already become popular.
+In many homes, distressed furniture, floral details, and painted pieces still carried over from the shabby-chic look, which had already become popular.
 It gradually faded as interiors moved toward a cleaner and less decorative direction, but its influence did not disappear all at once.

 Not every trend from that period feels outdated now.
 Some have held up well because the core idea was strong, even if the original version was a bit too heavy or overdone.
 In many cases, the look still works when the colours are softer, the finishes are calmer, and the room has more breathing space.